MicrosoftDocs/azure-devops-docs/docs/work/concepts/work-item-form-controls.md

 ---
-title: Work item form controls | Team Services & TFS
+title: Use work item form controls | Team Services & TFS
 description: Use the controls provided in the work item form to update status, link work items, and more in Visual Studio Team Services (VSTS) and Team Foundation Server
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm